biohub-hpc/hpcuserguide/src/3._Storage/index.md

 Shared scratch storage areas are available via this namespace.
 The locations will be tuned for maximum performance and the cost of reliability.
-Scratch spaces are subject to being lost as a result of very few disk failures or being purged and rebuilt on relatively short notice to address performance issues.
+Scratch spaces are subject to being lost as a result of very few disk failures or being purged and rebuilt on relatively short notice to address performance or space issues.

 ## `/hpc/projects/${NAME}`

-Projects spaces are intended to be good working spaces with high reliability.
+Project spaces are intended to be good working spaces with high reliability.
 Snapshots, where possible, provide a history to help recover from mistaken deletes or changes, but as noted above the amount of retained history is subject to the usage pattern of the project.
 The level of replication/backup and long term archiving can be adjusted as needed for a given projects requirements.

 ## `/hpc/archives/${NAME}`

 Archive spaces are intended to be write-once and then never or extremely rarely updated, until they reach a pre-determined end-of-life and are removed.
 The underlying on-prem/site storage will be optimized for reliability and read performance and this is a good location to park data which needs to be made available via the web or [Globus](https://globus.org) on a long term basis.

 ## `/hpc/user_apps/${GROUP}`

 This location provides an optimized location for installing shared applications.
 It is organized by groups, with each PI/lab group having a location where they can install applications, with permissions to share those as widely as need.
-Optionally a `module` can be added so that applications here can be managed with `module load appname/version` after doing `module load GROUPNAME`.
+Optionally a `module` can be added so that applications here can be managed with `module load appname/version` after doing `module load
+${GROUP}`.

 ## `/hpc/reference/${NAME}`

 The reference location is provided as a place to store on-site copies of public or other reference data to avoid re-downloading the same datasets repeatedly.
 Many NCBI datasets fall into this category, where it makes sense to manage one copy everyone can access and use.
-Only thing easy to reproduce or re-download should be kept here.
+Only things easy to reproduce or re-download should be kept here.
 This space is optimized for reading to support being used in scale-out workflows that need to access reference data.